-Asa Jackson is a visual artist, curator, and director based in Hampton Roads, Virginia.
+Asa Jackson is an American artist, curator, and director based in Virginia.
 As a multidisciplinary artist, Jackson’s work explores the cross section of textile from various countries, peoples, time periods, and personal histories.
 His works are often anthropological studies, representing the lives of myriad people, their collective and individual stories.
 By cutting and sewing fabrics together, Jackson metaphorically mixes cultures, time periods, people and places into unified works of art.

-After graduating from Hampton Roads Academy, where he developed a passion for painting and art making, Jackson studied sociology at Boston University.
+Jackson studied sociology at Boston University.
 He then moved to New York in 2010, where he was featured in several exhibitions, including a career-defining solo exhibition at the Samuel Owen Gallery in Greenwich, CT.
 Jackson then opened 670 Gallery in Virginia, leading the gallery as its director from 2014-2017.
-He has since been featured in numerous exhibitions, including more recently at 1708 Gallery in Richmond, VA and The Arlington Arts Center in Arlington, VA.
+He has since been featured in numerous exhibitions, including more recently The Arlington Arts Center in Arlington, VA, and Hodges Taylor Gallery in Charlotte, NC.
 His work is a part of various prominent collections including the Virginia Museum of Fine Arts,the Capital One Corporate Collection, and the Hascoe Family Collection.
-Jackson is the founder and director of The Contemporary Arts Network LLC and CAN Foundation, a not-for-profit arts organization in Newport News, VA, with a focus on artist development, arts education, and public projects.
-He currently serves on the boards of the Virginia Commission for the Arts and Mid-Atlantic Arts.
+Jackson is the co-founder and executive director of the CAN Foundation, a not-for-profit arts organization in Newport News, Virginia, with a focus on artist development, arts education, and public projects.
+He currently serves on the board of the Virginia Commission for the Arts where he acted as chairman for FY 2022.